tno-terminology-design/tev2-specifications/docs/spec-tools/tool-docs/trrt/3-customization.md

 **Information**<br/>
 The alternative interpreter uses a regex that can find [term refs](@) using the [alternative syntax](specifications#interpretation-of-the-term-ref) as displayed here above.
 Using '`alternative`' as the value of the interpreter, sets the regex displayed below as the interpreter.

-The alternative syntax moves the `@`-character from the basic syntax within the square brackets.
+The alternative syntax moves the `@`-character from the default syntax within the square brackets.
 This is particularly useful in the vast majority of cases, where the default processing of `showtext` results in `term`, and `trait` is absent.

 ~~~regex
 (?:(?<=[^`\\])|^)\[(?=[^@\]]+@[:a-z0-9_-]*\](?:\([#a-z0-9_-]+\))?)